loz/dockerdev/readme.md

 this will use socat to route traffic send to localhost:3306 on the container to the host machine.
 Notice you will need to ensure that socat is installed in the image for the container.

+You may include as many lines with host_nat as are required.

 ### env

 Specify environment variables for when running.., for example

     env: MYSQL_PASSWORD=mydevpassword

+You may include as many lines with env as are required.